-Lucentis is also available in biosimilar* form.
-The biosimilar version of Lucentis is called Byooviz.
+- Generic or biosimilar form: Lucentis is available in biosimilar* forms called Cimerli and Byooviz.
 Biosimilars usually cost less than brand-name drugs.
-Talk with your doctor if you’d like to know about taking the biosimilar form of Lucentis.
+Talk with your doctor if you’d like to know whether Cimerli or Byooviz could be an option or you.

 * Biosimilars are like generic drugs.
 But unlike generics, which are made for nonbiologic drugs, biosimilars are made for

 Lucentis is prescribed to help improve vision in adults with certain eye conditions.
 These include: